atforche/Spotify_Automation/readme.md

 1. Create a program that can migrate all the songs in my Apple Music library over into Spotify

 ### To-Do
-1. Decide on a programming language
-2. Get connected to the Spotify API
+1. Get connected to the Spotify API
-3. Create a test user and populate the data for testing
+2. Create a test user and populate the data for testing
-4. Start developing
+3. Start developing